Patrick Wisdom Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels have the 18th-ranked team ERA across all league pitching staffs (4.33).
+- The Angels have a 4.30 team ERA that ranks 18th across all MLB pitching staffs.

-- Angels pitchers combine to rank 15th in baseball in home runs surrendered (67 total, 1.1 per game).
+- Angels pitchers combine to rank 14th in baseball in home runs given up (67 total, 1.1 per game).

-- The Angels will look to Barria (2-2) in his third start of the season.
+- The lefty's most recent time out was on Friday against the Houston Astros, when he went five innings, surrendering four earned runs while allowing six hits.

-- The right-hander last appeared on Wednesday against the Chicago White Sox, when he threw five innings, allowing one earned run while giving up four hits.
+- The 23-year-old has put up an ERA of 5.15, with 10.7 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.